 Motivation, collaboration, and support.
 The keys that helped us to inspire women in our community to fall in love with programming.

 Organizing an event like Django Girls and ensuring everything runs smoothly is not something that happens by luck.
-Everything happens in a single day—and it happens really fast.
+Everything takes place in a hectic single day.
 However, the often silent and invisible preparation work put in before the event deserves some reflection.

 First, it’s important to acknowledge the difficulty, time, and love that must be dedicated if you want to make a positive impact with the event.

 Sharing this experience can also serve as inspiration or a guide for others who also want to contribute to reducing the gender gap in technology.